FXschwartz/okcoders-frontend-2018/module-3/README.md

-# Welcome to Module 2: Intro to Javascript!
+# Welcome to Module 3: Intro to Javascript 2!

 This is evolving course material for the 2018 Tulsa OK Coders Frontend module 2 class.